aau-cns/cnspy_relative_pose_evaluation/README.md

 relpose_topics: {0: "/uav10/data_handler/uvdar_fcu", 1: "/uav11/data_handler/uvdar_fcu", 2: "/uav12/data_handler/uvdar_fcu"}
 # topics of the synthetic relative pose measurement (mrs_msgs/PoseWithCovarianceArrayStamped) to be stored in a "clean" rosbag file
 new_relpose_topics: {0: "/uav10/data_handler/uvdar_fcu_syn", 1: "/uav11/data_handler/uvdar_fcu_syn", 2: "/uav12/data_handler/uvdar_fcu_syn"}
+# for ROSBag_MeasObjPoses: specified topic names for measured object poses with respect to the GLOBAL frame.
+meas_object_pose_topics: {10: "/object1", 11: "/object2", 12: "/object3"}

 ```
 Note that the IDs need to be unique and match with the IDs in the messages of the `relpose_topics`.
 The `RelPoseMeasEvaluationTool` checks if the specified topics are contained in the provided bagfile and if the IDs in the cfg file are unique.